darkxeno/js-code-test/README.frontend.md

 ### Game example

-This is an example of two moves just to explain with a practical example how backend should work.
+This is an example of two moves just to explain with a practical example how the game should work.

 #### First move

-Before the first move, we have an state structure similar to this.
+Before the first move, we have an empty state structure similar to this.

 ```
 {